googlearchive/abelana-gcp/README.md

 The Cloud apps were written by Les Vogel and Francesc Campoy Flores.
 For questions and comments, please join the [Google Group](https://groups.google.com/forum/#!forum/abelana-app).

-Disclaimer: This application is for educational purposes only and is not a Google product or service.
+Disclaimer: This sample application is for educational purposes only and is not a Google product or service.

 # This is a work in progress -- It is incomplete -- Please be patient!
 The goal of this project is to help you learn how to create your applications in the cloud.
 We will